 Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules contain codeine.
 Codeine in combination with butalbital, acetaminophen, and caffeine is a Schedule III controlled substance.

 9.2 Abuse

-Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules contains codeine, a substance with a high potential for abuse similar to other opioids including fentanyl, hydrocodone, hydromorphone, methadone, morphine, oxycodone, oxymorphone, and tapentadol.
-Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules contain codeine, a substance with high potential for misuse and abuse, which can lead to the development of substance use disorder, including addiction [see Warnings and Precautions (5.1)].